Pylons/pyramid/docs/tutorials/wiki/design.rst

 Two templates will be used, one for viewing, and one for both adding and editing wiki pages.

-The default templating systems in :app:`Pyramid` are :term:`Chameleon` and :term:`Mako`.
+As of version 1.5 :app:`Pyramid` no longer ships with templating systems.
+In this tutorial, we will use :term:`Chameleon`.
 Chameleon is a variant of :term:`ZPT`, which is an XML-based templating language.
-Mako is a non-XML-based templating language.
-Because we had to pick one, we chose Chameleon for this tutorial.

 Security
 --------